Bluetooth Low Energy

 Beacons you say?

 Yes.
 Beacons.
-You may have heard about them being used in commercial applications to “push” a targeted advertisement to your phone or you might even realize that they are at the heart of some smart technology like the Disney MagicBand ™.
+You may have heard about them being used in commercial applications to “push” a targeted advertisement to your phone.
 The idea is that a beacon can emit or ping a signal and devices can respond to that signal.
 In the first case about, the device receiving the signal would be your smart phone.
 Imagine wandering through a great mall and as you browse, the stores being able to serve up content appropriate to your location.
 That was the plan and, in some cases, is the reality.

 Next Level Location and Proximity

 At DeCurtis, we rarely stop at the obvious.
 Our experience and clients have taught us that they need more out of this technology.
-We learned through our efforts at Be Our Guest® Restaurant and in our ground-breaking work in the cruise space around location and proximity that we needed to invert the traditional model.
+We learned through our ground-breaking work in the cruise space around location and proximity that we needed to invert the traditional model.
 Beacons had, thus far, been the stationary object.
 Few in number, any basic readers could work.
 Furthermore, in the stationary model, the burden is put on the guest in that they must have a device, enable it and be engaged.

 This burden is too great to create Transformational Experience Technology.